openedx/edx-documentation/en_us/video/source/video_overview.rst

-To help course teams at partner institutions meet the challenge of delivering high quality video experiences to as many learners as possible, edX offers media encoding and hosting services to address multiple playback and download needs.
+To help course teams at partner institutions meet the challenge of delivering high quality video experiences to as many learners as possible, edX offers media encoding and hosting services to partners to address multiple playback and download needs.

 ************************************
 Course Team Video Upload Overview